-The Company sells PEARL DROPS dentifrice products in Europe, Canada and Australia and STERIMAR nasal hygiene products in a number of markets in Europe, Mexico, Asia and Australia.
-The Company also sells BATISTE dry shampoo principally in the United Kingdom, and also in Australia, France, Brazil and Mexico, the CURASH BABYCARE line of babycare products including wipes, creams and powders in Australia, and GRAVOL anti-nauseant and RUB-A535 topical analgesic in Canada.
+The Company also markets SPINBRUSH battery-operated toothbrushes internationally, primarily in the United Kingdom, Canada, France, China and Australia.
+The Company sells STERIMAR nasal hygiene products in a number of markets in Europe, as well as in Mexico, parts of Asia and Australia and other international markets.
+The Company also sells BATISTE dry shampoo principally in the United Kingdom, where it is the number one selling dry shampoo, Australia, Canada, France, Brazil, China and Mexico, as well as other markets including the United States.
+The Company also markets the CURASH line of babycare products in Australia, and GRAVOL anti-nauseant and RUB-A535 topical analgesic in Canada and other international markets.